alxtis/Unit2/README.md

 ## RESEARCH

-During my intial process I came across Viktor & Rolf's fashion show in 2002 "blue screen".
+During my intial process I came across the designer duo Viktor & Rolf's and their 2002 fashion show "long live the immaterial".
+The fashion show consisted of all-black outfits with hints of royal blue such as the collar, pockets, belts or patterns.
+As mesmerasing the designs were, the real star of the show was the very well thought through backdrop.